Engineers Without Borders – USA

 Engineers Without Borders – USA (EWB–USA) is a non-profit humanitarian organization.
-It represents the United States within the larger international Engineers Without Borders in the U.S. It involves the implementation of sustainable engineering projects, while involving and training engineers and engineering students.
+It represents the United States within the larger international Engineers Without Borders organization.
+Within the U.S., the organization focuses on sustainable engineering projects with both local and international communities, while involving and training professional engineers and students.
+As of 2026, the current CEO of EWB-USA is Boris Martin.

+There are currently 202 chapters within the United States, separated into 147 collegiate and 55 professional groups.
+Some notable EWB-USA collegiate chapters are in universities like the University of California, Los Angeles (UCLA), Tufts University, and Purdue University.